Crisp-Unimib/SFAL/1_cooc_matrix/README.md

 #### Gemma (`gemma`)

 To run with a Gemma model, use the `gemma` sub-command.
-This handler is designed for an **offline environment** where the model, dataset, and SAEs have been pre-downloaded.

 **Required Arguments:**
 - `--sae_features`: The number of features in the SAE (e.g., `16k`, `32k`).